Building and pest inspections

-Our standard equipment includes the Multi Facet Donger - a “tapper” for sounding wood and a moisture meter for detecting leaks and areas of moisture, which can be attractive for termites.
+Our standard equipment includes the Multi Facet Donger, a “tapper” for sounding wood and a moisture meter for detecting leaks and areas of moisture, which can be attractive for termites.
 However, we also use our thermal imaging cameras and motion detectors to investigate any suspicious areas.

-As we use different inspectors for building and pest inspections to ensure the highest level of expertise, you also have the confidence that you have two sets of eyes looking over the property, minimizing the chances of missing a problem.
+As we use different inspectors for building and pest inspections to ensure the highest level of expertise, you also have the confidence that you have two sets of eyes looking over the property, minimising the chances of missing a problem.

 Our building and pest inspection reports